Original Choreography

 right

-4b All ladies leave partners and progress counter-clockwise around
+Figures 4b All ladies leave partners and progress counter-clockwise around

 the outside of the circle, moving forward two places to second

 gentleman after partner).
-Gentlemen don't move.
+Gentlemen turn to face reverse line of

 to put the ladies in the center; all turn single to the right